Modern Slavery Statement

-In addition to this, we seek feedback from employees where we gauge how our people feel about working at ParkingEye.
+In addition to this, we seek feedback from employees where we gauge how our people feel about working at Parkingeye.
 This enables managers to identify potential issues around culture that could lead to a failure of ethics, controls or governance before they occur.
 Slavery and human trafficking would be picked up as a potential issue through this assessment.

 Tackling modern slavery – our supply chain

-We seek to partner with suppliers who uphold our high standards of social, environmental and ethical conduct providing safe working conditions, treating workers with dignity and respect, acting fairly and ethically, and using environmentally responsible practices where practicable.
+We seek to partner with suppliers who uphold our high standards of social, environmental and ethical conduct in providing safe working conditions, treating workers with dignity and respect, acting fairly and ethically, and using environmentally responsible practices where practicable.

 Analysis of our supply chain suggests that almost all of it is UK based.
-Given the robust UK legislative framework, the risk of infringement for our suppliers is low.
+Given the robust UK legislative framework, the risk of infringement by our suppliers is low.
 Nevertheless, we recognise our responsibility to identify and address potential infringements linked to the goods and/or services we procure.